saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 #### Verifying functionality ####

-+ After both the apps have been deployed, navigate to their respective home pages to confirm that both are up and running and note down some key points
++ After both the apps have been deployed, navigate to their respective home pages to confirm that both are up and running and note down some key values
 + Click on the TweetsProducer app and navigate to its home page.
 Note down the App URL for the Producer app at the top of the page

 ![](images/16.PNG)